python4astronomers/python4astronomers/source/installation/packages.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that you know about all the great packages within our Scientific Python installation, you might want to start using them in your PyRaf or CASA or CIAO analysis.
+Now that you know about all the great packages within our Scientific Python installation, you might want to start using them in your PyRAF or CASA or CIAO analysis.

 If you start digging into Python you will likely come across the technique of